 better at covering up those mistakes, getting back in compás and moving

+on.
 Playing with other flamenco guitarists in a performance is a challenge

 if you really want to create a beautiful inspiring musical backdrop